When Do UN Peacekeeping Operations Implement Their Mandates?

 Date Written: September 27, 2020

-Under what conditions do UN peacekeeping operations (PKOs) implement the tasks assigned to them in their mandates?
-Contemporary PKOs are expected to fulfil increasingly fragmented multidimensional mandates, while they are increasingly deployed in active conflict zones.
-Drawing on principal-agent and constructivist accounts of the performance of international organizations more generally, we argue that these two trends -- increasingly fragmented mandates, increasingly implemented amidst ongoing conflict -- hinder PKOs' ability to pursue the tasks assigned to them, potentially undermining their legitimacy in the eyes of the UN Security Council, troop-contributing countries, and host governments.
-We test our argument using two new datasets on peacekeeping activities and mandates in Africa between 1998 and 2016.
-Combining results from instrumental variable and fixed effects models, we find that mandate fragmentation is indeed detrimental to mandate implementation, especially for peacebuilding-related tasks.
-We also show that violence in the field of operations is an impediment to mandate implementation, though the effects vary by perpetrator.
-Government violence diminishes mandate implementation, while rebel violence improves mandate implementation for security-related tasks, perhaps because political and diplomatic constraints make it easier for PKOs to respond to violence perpetrated by rebels rather than governments.
-We conclude by arguing that less fragmented mandates are needed to avoid setting expectations that PKOs cannot meet, especially during ongoing conflict, and to safeguard their legitimacy.
+Under what conditions do UN peacekeeping operations (PKOs) implement the tasks in their mandates?
+Contemporary PKOs are expected to fulfill increasingly fragmented mandates in active conflict zones.
+Drawing on principal-agent and constructivist accounts of the performance of international organizations, we argue that these two trends---increasingly fragmented mandates, increasingly implemented amidst violence—exacerbate delegation and coordination problems that hinder PKOs from pursuing mandated tasks, undermining their legitimacy in the eyes of the Security Council, troop-contributing countries, and host-governments.
+Combining new datasets on PKOs activities and mandates in Africa (1998-2016) and using instrumental variables and two-way fixed effects models, we find that that mandate fragmentation is negatively correlated with mandate implementation, especially for peacebuilding tasks.
+Ongoing violence is also negatively correlated with the implementation of peacebuilding, but not with security-related tasks.
+We show that this is likely due to the offsetting effects of violence perpetrated by governments and rebels, as PKOs are better equipped to respond to the latter.

 Keywords: peacekeeping; international organizations; implementation

 Suggested Citation: Suggested Citation